STAUNTON-AUGUSTA FAMILY YMCA

 NEWSLETTER

-P. 4 Coping Corner: Using Humor to Combat Stress P. 6 Youth Programs P. 10 Adult Programs P. 12 Mission Story: Meet Todd Eisgruber P. 14 Adult Programs P. 18 Special YMCA Event: The Second Annual Goji Games P. 20 Special Feature: 30 Year Employees P. 23 Food For Thought: Understanding Cholesterol
+P. 4 Coping Corner: How Acts of Kindness Keep Us Healthy P. 6 Youth Programs P. 10 Tennis Programs P. 12 Mission Story: What is Occupational Therapy?
+P. 14 Adult Programs P. 18 Staff Spotlight: LJ and Lonte Johnson P. 20 Special Feature: 30 Year Employees Part 2 P. 23 Food For Thought: How to Enjoy Holiday Eating

 Are you required to take a Minimum Distribution from your retirement account?
 You can use these funds to benefit the community by making a donation to the STAUNTON- AUGUSTA FAMILY YMCA or COMMUNITY CHILD CARE.
 Check in with your financial advisor or ask SAYMCA Executive Director Josh Cole for more information about how to maximize your giving potential.